What does a Benefits Coordinator do?

 How to become a Benefits Coordinator?

-- Earn a degree: Obtain a high school diploma or a bachelor's degree in a relevant field.
+- Earn relevant education: Obtain a high school diploma or equivalent.
+Some roles may require a bachelor's degree in human resources or a related field.

 How long does it take to become a Benefits Coordinator?